Trial highlights shadowy past of Spain's conservative party - WTMJ

 The proceedings at the National Court in Madrid are looking into whether the renovation of the party’s headquarters in the Spanish capital more than a decade ago was paid for with an alleged slush fund largely built on bribes.

-The case is the latest in a judicial saga that began when allegations of the party’s decades-long shadowy accounting first emerged in 2013.
+The case is the latest in a legal saga that began when allegations of the party’s decades-long shadowy accounting first emerged in 2013.

-The Popular Party, or PP, which has been a dominating presence over the past four decades of democracy in Spain, has already paid a high political price for corruption scandals by its members or elected officials.
+The Popular Party, or PP, which has been a dominating presence during Spain’s past four decades of democracy, has already paid a high political price for corruption scandals by its members or elected officials.

 In mid-2018, former party chief Mariano Rajoy was ousted as prime minister in a no-confidence vote after a court ruled that the party had benefitted from a scandalous kickback scheme.